Dual Diagnosis Treatment Toledo, IL

 Pleasant Counseling - 52.8 miles from Toledo, IL

-Pleasant Counseling is a dual diagnosis treatment center in Decatur, IL that offers treatment for mental health and substance use disorders that include generalized anxiety disorder as well as schizophrenia.
+Pleasant Counseling is a dual-diagnosis treatment center in Decatur, Illinois that provides treatment services for substance use and mental health disorders that include obsessive compulsive disorder as well as thought disorders.

 Address: 335 East Wood Street, Suite B, Decatur, IL 62523 in Macon County